 Granite Exporter Of Essentials + Exotics

 Ultimate Black Granite is a very dark black, extremely fine to close-grained black basalt with equi-granular crystalline texture quarried near Mysore, Karnataka, India.
 This stone internationally may be nominated as a granite but in the area of application of the European Standard this stone must be nominated as a basalt.
+A small sample of Ultimate Black granite is usually representative not having a wide variation in colour and veining however swatch samples must be approved for large projects to ensure that the blocks are all extracted from the same quarry face for matching purposes.
 During the polishing process a clear epoxy resin filler may be used to fill any micro fissures or tiny pitting however this does not affect the integrity of the stone, it merely provides an even smoother surface finish.
 Ultimate Black granite is suitable for both interior and exterior use futhermore is frost resistant and with a constant polish.

 As a generalisation all black granite quarries have varying shades of black.
 This variation in shading is completely natural and usually occurs with the ground level of the quarry being lighter with the deeper the granite is quarried becoming darker, however some quarries may vary in shade along its length or width.
 The experienced quarryman knows where the lighter and darker shades are and can supply to the customer's preferences.
 All of our Indian black granites are from the Deccan Plateau.